Focus - Attention - Self Discipline - Self Control - Will Power

 Our ability to focus may falter after eating one meal high in saturated fat.
 Previous research has suggested that food high in saturated fat can drive up inflammation throughout the body, and possibly the brain.
 Fatty acids also can cross the blood-brain barrier.
 Study also looks at effect of leaky gut on concentration.
 If the women had high levels of endotoxemia, it also wiped out the between-meal differences.
 They were performing poorly no matter what type of fat they ate.
 Endotoxemia is the change in the permeability of the intestinal flora, which allows the passage of lipopolysaccharide derived from intestinal bacteria into the bloodstream.

 Mind-Wandering is the experience of thoughts not remaining on a single topic for a long period of time, particularly when people are engaged in an attention-demanding task.
 Mind-wandering tends to occur during driving, reading and other activities where vigilance may be low.
 In these situations, people do not remember what happened in the surrounding environment because they are preoccupied with their thoughts.
 This is known as the decoupling hypothesis.
 Studies using event-related potentials have quantified the extent that mind-wandering reduces the cortical processing of the external environment.
 When thoughts are unrelated to the task at hand, the brain processes both task-relevant and unrelated sensory information in a less detailed manner.
-Meditation.

 "When I let my mind wander, I try not to get involved, I just let my thinking go where it wants to, just to see where it takes me."

-Default Mode Network shown to be active when a person is not focused on the outside world and the brain is at wakeful rest, such as during daydreaming and mind-wandering.
+Default Mode Network is shown to be active when a person is not focused on the outside world and the brain is at wakeful rest, such as during daydreaming and mind-wandering.
 But it is also active when the individual is thinking about others, thinking about themselves, remembering the past, and planning for the future.
 DMN is a network of interacting brain regions known to have activity highly correlated with each other and distinct from other networks in the brain.

 Default is an option that is selected automatically unless an alternative is specified.
 Default in computing is to assume a particular value when none other is specified.
-Consent.

 Resting State fMRI is a method of functional magnetic resonance imaging or fMRI that is used in brain mapping to evaluate regional interactions that occur in a resting or task-negative state, when an explicit task is not being performed.
 A number of resting-state conditions are identified in the brain, one of which is the default mode network.
 These resting brain state conditions are observed through changes in blood flow in the brain which creates what is referred to as a blood-oxygen-level dependent (BOLD) signal that can be measured using fMRI.
 Because brain activity is intrinsic, present even in the absence of an externally prompted task, any brain region will have spontaneous fluctuations in BOLD signal.